fedecaccia/redis/README.md

 Useful scripts to use redis and redis with python.

 ## Redis
 Redis is a database engine in memory, based on the storage in hashes tables (key / value) but which can optionally be used as a durable or persistent database.
-To read more about persistance pleas visit: https://redis.io/topics/persistence.
+To read more about persistance please visit: https://redis.io/topics/persistence.

 ## Installation
 To install redis please visit: https://redis.io/topics/quickstart.<br>